rvt80/foo-tester/README.md

 core.js:15714 ERROR Error: Uncaught (in promise): Error: Cannot match any routes.
 URL Segment: 'main_path/child'

+#SOLVED
+Problem semmes to be in angular-cli build procedure with symbolic link.
+Adding
+"preserveSymlinks": true
+in angular.json build option issue is solved

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.